What it is

 A TCM practitioner will take a case history and may do a physical examination.
 This could include looking at your tongue and taking your pulse (tongue and pulse analysis) to work out the flow of energy and imbalances in your body.
 Treatment is tailored to each person using a variety of therapies.

 There is clinical evidence for the benefits of some aspects of TCM for people with cancer, while for other aspects the evidence is limited.
 See acupuncture, tai chi, qi gong and Chinese herbal medicine for further information.

 Beliefs behind TCM

 According to Chinese medicine and other medical systems from Asia, everyone has a vital energy or vital force known as qi (pronounced ‘chee’).
-Qi is said to flow through the body along pathways called meridians.
+When healthy, qi flows easily through the body’s harmony and balance is affected, causing disease.

 Qi is made up of two opposite and complementary factors known as Yin and Yang.
-In TCM, the belief is that there is Yin and Yang in everything.
+In TCM, the belief is that Yin and Yang are in everything.
 Yin is represented by water and Yang by fire.
-The balance of the two maintains harmony in your body, mind and the universe.
+The balance between the two maintains harmony in your body, mind and the universe.